Purpose

 Since

-secure_file_privis aGLOBALvariable, you need to execute\qto exit and make it effective.The content of the CSV file is as follows:
+secure_file_privis aGLOBALvariable, you must execute\qto make the setting take effect.The content of the CSV file is as follows:

 contacts.obclient> CREATE EXTERNAL TABLE contacts ( id INT, firstname VARCHAR(100), lastname VARCHAR(100), email VARCHAR(255), category CHAR(30), age NUMBER ) LOCATION = '/home/admin/test' FORMAT = ( TYPE = 'CSV' FIELD_DELIMITER = ',' FIELD_OPTIONALLY_ENCLOSED_BY ='\'' ) PATTERN = 'extdata.csv';Query the data in the external table